Discover more. If your divorce is inevitable, choose the BETTER Path: join our newsletter for supportive, resolution-focused information!

 At Pathway Legal, our Common Law Agreements service is designed for couples seeking practical, action-oriented solutions that define their financial, property, and personal commitments—before challenges arise.

-With the PATH approach—practical, action-oriented, trustworthy, and by humans helping humans—we help you craft agreements that respect your values, reduce future stress, and set the foundation for confidence and peace of mind in your partnership.
+With the P.A.T.H. approach—P.ractical, A.ction-oriented, T.rustworthy, and H.eart-centred—we help you craft agreements that respect your values, reduce future stress, and set the foundation for confidence and peace of mind in your partnership.

 Navigating relationships is always an adventure, but in British Columbia, moving in with a partner and sharing a "marriage-like" relationship brings legal obligations—even if marriage is not on your mind and financial independence is your priority.
 Many people are surprised to learn that simply living together in a spousal-like way creates rights and responsibilities under the law, regardless of your personal intentions.
 That is why understanding your status as a common law spouse and being clear with your partner in a clearly written agreement is your chance to take proactive, human-centred steps before obligations arise.
 It is your insurance policy to ensure you’re prepared for what’s ahead.